Elliot-Sones/Personal-Portfolio/README.md

 - `src/app/layout.tsx` — metadata, font imports (`Geist`, `Bebas Neue`).
 - `src/app/globals.css` — colour tokens, pitch pattern, and utilities.

+### Custom cursor

+Removed.
+The site now uses the default system cursor.
+The previous Rive-based implementation and assets were deleted.

 ### Contact form

 The contact form points to Formspree by default.
 Create a free Formspree form and replace the placeholder action URL in `src/app/page.tsx`: